Can Background Check Reveal Past Employers? (The Real Answer)

 Additional information revealed in a credit check include address and former addresses if applicable, security number, unpaid debts, late payments, defaulted loans, and student loans, to name a few.

-Credit checks are becoming more common during the pre-employment process and can even be the cause of failing a background check after a job offer.
+Credit checks are becoming more common during the pre-employment process and can even be the cause of failing a background check after a job offer has been made.
 According to a recent survey, 1 in 10 unemployed respondents in the low and middle class have been told they did not qualify for a job at least once because of their credit history.

 But, the Fair Credit Reporting Act requires an employer to obtain consent from the applicant before reviewing these records, and also requires an explanation is adverse action is taken following the results.3